Nonreciprocal current induced by dissipation in time-reversal symmetric systems: Derivation of the DC response

 \subsubsection{$O(\omega^0)$ terms}

 Setting $\omega_1=\omega_2=0$ in $\kappa^{\mu\alpha\beta}(x,\omega_1,\omega_2)$, we obtain

-which vanishes because of the periodicity of the Brillouin zone and the fact that $\partial_{k_\beta}$ is a total derivative with respect to $k_\beta$.
-The terms in \eqref{eq:0linTad}, \eqref{eq:0linbub1}, and \eqref{eq:0linbub2} correspond, respectively, to the $k_\beta$-derivatives of the tadpole and bubble diagrams appearing in the response coefficient $\sigma^{\mu\alpha}$ of the linear response $j^\mu=\sigma^{\mu\alpha}A_\alpha$.
-In other words, they describe how this linear response changes under the presence of $A_\beta$.
-Since a static vector potential $A_\beta$ does not affect any physical observable, these terms must vanish.
-Here, we have derived the form of the total derivative with respect to $k_\beta$, but the same procedure can also be applied to $k_\alpha$.
+Thus, $\mathcal{K}^{\mu\alpha\beta}(0,0)$ vanishes upon integration over the Brillouin zone, since the integrand $\kappa^{\mu\alpha\beta}(x,0,0)$ is a total derivative with respect to $k_\beta$.
+The terms in Eqs.~\eqref{eq:0linTad}, \eqref{eq:0linbub1}, and \eqref{eq:0linbub2} correspond, respectively, to the $k_\beta$-derivatives of the tadpole and bubble diagram contributions appearing in the response coefficient $\mathcal{K}^{\mu\alpha}$ of the linear response $j_\mu=\mathcal{K}^{\mu\alpha}A_\alpha$.
+In other words, they describe the change of this linear-response coefficient in response to $A_\beta$.
+Since a uniform static vector potential $A_\beta$ does not affect physical observables, the corresponding Brillouin-zone integral must vanish.
+Here, we have derived the total-derivative form with respect to $k_\beta$, but the same procedure can also be applied with respect to $k_\alpha$.